omalley/advent_of_code_2023/README.md

 to update src/lib.rs to include it.
 Each day consists of three functions:

 * generate(input: &str) -> ParsedType
-* part1(input: &ParsedType) -> OutputType
+* part1(input: &ParsedType) -> Display
-* part2(input: &ParsedType) -> OutputType
+* part2(input: &ParsedType) -> Display

-The ParsedType and OutputType may be different for each day.
-The OutputType has to implement Display so that it can be converted to a string.
+The ParsedType may be different for each day.
+The output types must implement Display so that it can be converted to a string, but they do not need to be the same.

 The framework will store the previous answer for each day's part 1 and 2 and will warn you if they change.
 That is really helpful when you